Lecture 09: Introduction to Two-Way ANOVA

 Said another way, when the difference in one factor is moderated by the other

-Said a third way, if the difference between levels of one factor is different, depending on the other factor
+Said a third way, the difference between levels of one factor depends on the other factor

-Background: A researcher is investigating how study method (Factor A: Lecture vs. Interactive) and test format (Factor B: Multiple-Choice vs. Open-Ended) affect student performance (dependent variable: test scores).
-The study involves randomly assigning students to one of the two study methods and then assessing their performance on one of the two test formats.
+Background: A researcher investigates how study method (Factor A: Lecture vs. Interactive) and test format (Factor B: Multiple-choice vs. Open-ended) affect student performance (DV: test scores).
+Students are randomly assigned to one of the two study methods and then assessed on one of the two test formats.

 • Main Effect of Study Method (Factor A):

-• H1: There is a significant difference in test scores between the two study methods.
+• H1: There is a difference in test scores between the two study methods.

 • Main Effect of Test Format (Factor B):

-• H1: There is a significant difference in test scores between the two test formats.
+• H1: There is a difference in test scores between the two test formats.

 • Interaction Effect (Study Method × Test Format):

-• H0: The effect of study method on test scores is the same regardless of test format.
+• H0: The effect of study method on test scores is the same across test formats.

 • H1: The effect of study method on test scores depends on the test format (i.e., there is an interaction).

-1. Hypothesis test for the main effect with more than 2 levels
+1. Hypothesis test for a main effect with more than two levels

 • Mean differences among levels of one factor: